jaysalw/jaysalw/posts/welcome.md

 ### The domain name
 Wow!
 That's pretty short hm? `jay.fish` - an amazing find right?
 I spent around 3 hours searching for a decent domain name under the premium price point of £40 or more.
 For example, one candidate was `jay.zip` which was £196/year.
 Bit steep for a personal website, right?

+Though of course - I would still **love to get jay.zip** but sadly I am currently super duper broke.

 ### Spotify & last.fm connection
 I am using Spotify's Web API to show what I am currently playing, and then last.fm to fetch what I have previously played and how many times I have played said song.